Cambridge Biomedical Campus

 The Cambridge Biomedical Campus is the largest centre of medical research and health science in Europe.
 The site is located at the southern end of Hills Road in Cambridge, England.

-Over 20,000 people work at the site, which is home to Cambridge University Hospitals NHS Foundation Trust, Royal Papworth Hospital NHS Foundation Trust, AstraZeneca's headquarters, Abcam, the Wellcome Trust, Cancer Research UK, the University of Cambridge's medical school, and the United Kingdom's governmental Medical Research Council, which has National Institute for Health and Care Research-designated biomedical research centre status.
+Over 20,000 people work at the site, which is home to Cambridge University Hospitals NHS Foundation Trust, Royal Papworth Hospital NHS Foundation Trust, AstraZeneca's headquarters, Abcam, the Cambridge Stem Cell Institute, Cancer Research UK, the University of Cambridge's medical school and The Healthcare Improvement Studies Institute, and the United Kingdom's governmental Medical Research Council, which has National Institute for Health and Care Research-designated biomedical research centre status.
 Cambridge Biomedical Campus is an accredited UK academic health and science centre.

+History and development

+The Campus began in 1962 when Addenbrooke's Hospital relocated from the city centre.
+It has grown ever since and is recognised in the Cambridge Local Plan as "an international centre of excellence for patient care, biomedical research and healthcare education [which] plays a local, regional and national role in providing medical facilities and medical research."

+Within the next decade, Addenbrooke's is scheduled to be rebuilt (Addenbrooke's 3) and the new Children's Hospital and Cancer Research Hospital are scheduled to be completed.

+The site is served by Cambridgeshire Guided Busway services and the new Cambridge South railway station is under construction next to the campus as part of the East West Rail project between the university towns of Cambridge and Oxford.

 Constituent institutions

 The Cambridge Biomedical Campus is home to the following institutions.

 Cambridge University Hospitals NHS Foundation Trust

 Addenbrooke's hospital

 Addenbrooke's Hospital is a large teaching hospital, and the central focus of the campus.

 Rosie maternity hospital

 The Rosie Hospital is Cambridge's first purpose-built maternity hospital, opened in October 1983.
-A multimillion-pound extension of the Rosie Hospital was completed in 2012.
+A multi-million-pound extension of the Rosie Hospital was completed in 2012.